Laker Airways: Introduction of Skytrain

 The early 1970s saw the airline and its owner battle with aviation authorities in the UK and US to gain approval for a low-cost, "no frills" transatlantic service to link London and New York daily during the peak summer period from May to September and four times a week during the remainder of the year.
 This was to be marketed as Skytrain for £32.50 one-way in winter and £37.50 in summer.
 Two Boeing 707-138Bs were acquired from the administrators of British Eagle in 1969.
 Both were operated by Qantas when new.

 They were subsequently purchased by Kleinwort Benson, which had leased them to British Eagle until its demise in November 1968.
 These aircraft were earmarked for Skytrain.
 Laker's original Skytrain application assumed a 62.9% break-even load factor.
 This meant that the airline needed to sell 100 out of 158 seats at a single fare of £37.50 per seat on each flight to start making money with Skytrain.
 Sir Freddie announced Skytrain at a press conference at London's Savoy Hotel on 30 June 1971.

-Laker claimed that there was demand for this kind of service and maintained that it would grow the total number of passengers flying between Britain and the United States each year from 14m to 16m, rather than diverting other airlines' existing passengers.
+Laker claimed that there was demand for this kind of service and maintained that it would increase the total number of passengers flying between Britain and the United States each year from 14m to 16m, rather than diverting other airlines' existing passengers.

 Since approval for Skytrain was not forthcoming for several years, Laker Airways needed alternative work to keep its long-haul planes busy.
 Initially, both Boeing 707s supplemented the BAC One-Elevens on Mediterranean and Canary Islands routes, such as Gatwick – Palma de Mallorca and Gatwick–Tenerife.
 Both aircraft replaced Bristol Britannias on the airline's long-haul flights, an increasing number of which were affinity group charters to North America, primarily the US.